mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ---

 ## [References](@id PMUStateEstimationReferenceManual)
-[1] A. Abur and A. Exposito, *Power System State Estimation: Theory and Implementation*, ser.
-Power Engineering.
-Taylor & Francis, 2004.
+[1] A. Abur and A. Exposito, *Power System State Estimation: Theory and Implementation*, Taylor & Francis, 2004.